2016 SCHOLARSHIP RECIPIENTS

 MADERA HIGH SCHOOL

-ALEJANDRA AGUILAR-HERNANDEZ is clear on her goal to attend Fresno State and major in Business.
+ALEJANDRA AGUILAR-HERNANDEZ is clear on her goal to attend CSU, Fresno and major in Business.
 She would like to be an entrepreneur and one day start her own business.
 “My parents could not attend school due to financial difficulties and worked in the fields to help their families.
-As a child, my father took my sister and me to toil in the fields, so that we could understand the importance of hard work and education.
+As a child, my father took my sister and me to toil in the fields so that we could understand hard work and the importance of education.
 My sister, a former JGFS scholarship recipient, was the first in our family to attend college.
-I am currently attending Madera High School where I am involved in various school activities, such as the M.A.Y.A and Art clubs.
+In high school I am involved in various school activities, such as the M.A.Y.A and Art clubs.
 These opportunities keep me busy and prepare me for college.
-The reason why I would like to reach higher education is to provide for my parents.
-I would love to be able to provide for them just like they did for me.”
+The reason why I would like to reach higher education is to provide for my parents just like they did for me.”

-SILVESTRE ARZATE wanted to study Criminology in order to become a correctional officer ever since he was a young boy.
+SILVESTRE ARZATE has wanted to study Criminology in order to become a correctional officer ever since he was a boy.
 “I am a hard worker in both school and sports.
-I have been involved in football and track and field for four years and I have received two patches for being a Madera Scholastic Athlete.
+I have been involved in football and track and field for four years where I received two patches for being a Madera Scholastic Athlete.
 I plan on being the third one in our family to go to college.
 My parents do not have a high school education.
 They were both born in Mexico and couldn’t afford to pay for school.
-When they came to California, they began working in the field to support me and my two siblings.
+When they came to California, they began working in the fields to support me and my two siblings.
 Today, my parents continue to work hard in the fields to give us a better life.
-We will forever be grateful for the sacrifices our parents have made in order for us to have a better life than they did.”
+We will forever be grateful for our parents’ sacrifices in order for us to have a better life than they did.”

 JOSE DE LA CRUZ AVALOS and his family came from Mexico seeking the American dream.
-“Although my life has not consisted of gifts or luxuries, I do have a stable life, family and basic needs.
-My parents taught me from an early age to work hard and be responsible, so I could accomplish my goals and aspirations.
+“Although my life has not consisted of gifts or luxuries, I do have a stable life, family, and basic needs.
+My parents taught me from an early age to work hard and be responsible so I could accomplish my goals and aspirations.
 For this reason, I have put the utmost effort into school to enhance the opportunities available to me.
 I have had the opportunity to help others through my involvement with the Junior Volunteer Program at Madera Community Hospital and Kid’s Day.”
-Jose plans to attend Fresno State to receive a Bachelor’s degree and eventually on to medical school to pursue a medical degree.
+Jose plans to attend CSU, Fresno to receive a Bachelor’s degree and eventually go to medical school to pursue a medical degree.

-GLORIA L. GONZALEZ R. has been a solid A/B student at Madrea H.S..
+GLORIA L. GONZALEZ has been a solid A/B student at Madera High School.
 “When I was pregnant, I kept up with school work and never got behind on any of my classes.
-The person who inspires me most is my mother; she was a teacher and I admire the patience that my mother has to teach people.
+The person who inspires me most is my mother.
+She was a teacher and I admire the patience that my mother has to teach people.
 I would like to teach elementary school because I love kids.
 I remember when I taught catechism in the church of my community with a group of six to eight year olds.
 I fell in love with those children and they loved me back.
 I want to save enough money in order to attend college and make my dreams come true.
 I know I have the will to continue my education.”
-Gloria plans to attend Fresno State University to earn a bachelor’s degree and teaching credential.
+Gloria plans to attend CSU, Fresno to earn a Bachelor’s degree and a teaching credential.

 OLGA RAMOS MARTINEZ “Because of my heritage, many individuals expected me to drop out of school and end up raising children.
 I felt like I wasn’t meant to become someone who would end up going to college.
 It wasn’t until I helped my parents work in the fields that I knew I had to attend college and better my life.
 My family has always been supportive of my goals and I have continued to help them by cleaning and cooking for our family of eight.
-Even though I had to grow up much faster than most kids, I appreciate it because it has made me a responsible person.
-Olga plans to earn her associates degree, then transfer to Fresno State to earn Bachelor’s and Master’s degrees.
+Even though I had to grow up much faster than most kids, I appreciate it because it has made me a responsible person.”
+Olga plans to earn her Associates Degree, then transfer to CSU, Fresno to earn Bachelor’s and Master’s degrees.

 GRISELDA SANCHEZ-MARTINEZ “Coming from a field working family, working in the fields is an exhausting and difficult job; I worked once during my winter break to see what it felt like.
 I realized that working these jobs is not something I want to do in my future - not just because it is hard, but also because there is never sufficient money for living, as my family and I have experienced.
 My parents are from Oaxaca, Mexico and knowing the type of life my parents have lived, it has motivated me to pursue higher education.
 They have also taught me that if things do not come out the way one has planned, it is not an excuse to abandon hope; actually, it is an opportunity to try something else and make it better.
 I am enrolled in the ROP Nursing Career class to become a Certified Nurse Assistant.”
-Griselda is also volunteer at Madera Rehabilitation Center.
-She plans to attend Madera Community College and then to pursue a Bachelor of Science in Nursing at CSU Stanislaus.
+Griselda is also a volunteer at Madera Rehabilitation Center.
+She plans to attend Madera Community College and transfer to CSU, Stanislaus for a Bachelor of Science in Nursing.

 ALEXIS RAYMUNDO BAUTISTA’s parents faced many obstacles coming to the United States, one being the language barrier.
-His parents are from Oaxaca and spoke Triqui, a native dialect from the area.
+His parents are from Oaxaca and speak Triqui, a native dialect from the area.
 “My parents have worked agricultural fields of the Central Valley for a very long time.
 Due to our financial needs, I started working in the fields at the age of twelve with my parents to help with our expenses.
 My family has faced many obstacles in life but we learned to appreciate what little we had and made the best of it.
 My parents taught us that with hard work and dedication we could achieve our dreams.”
 Alexis’ career goal is to become a Civil engineer.
 He plans to transfer to Cal Poly San Luis Obispo after earning his Bachelor’s at CSU, Fresno.

 IRIS VILLALVA “My mother works hard in the fields to provide for our family.
 For a family who doesn’t have much, I can honestly say we’re happy.
 I am forever grateful for what I am given, even if it is not a lot.
 My goal in life right now would be to pursue a career in education and become a really great teacher.
 Taking care of my younger siblings and helping them do their homework made me think I can help other kids as well.
 I plan on attending Fresno State with a major in Education.
 I will be the first person in my family to go to college because my older brother plans on going to the military.
 I am motivated and driven to get to where I want to be because I work hard and I want to become something better in life, not just for myself but also for my family.
 Once I achieve my goal, I will be able to help out my family and my community.”